Jdubedition/dapp-OWAAT/README.md

 * `yarn install` to install dependencies
 * Add solidity file to ./contracts with suffix designation of next version (e.g. V2 or V3)
 * Add upgradeProxy to ./migrations (uses OpenZeppelin upgradeProxy and new contract version)
-* Create tests by adding solidity file and JS file to ./test
+* Update tests associated with contract solidity file and JS file in ./test
 * Run `truffle test` to make sure everything is working as expected
 * Compile and Deploy contracts as using `truffle migrate` (use `--network <network>` to deploy to a specific network)
 * Update ./client/src/App.js to import new contract version